Mandybee/mandy-learning-react/readme.md

 appDispatch({ type: "logout" });
 ```

+It was noted later in the course that sending off a network request is considered a "side effect" and has nothing to do with React, so it should not be part of a reducer's code.
+The instructor suggests creating a useEffect to watch for a state change from a form, which is changed in the reducer.

 ## Immer

 Because modifying state using useReducer can get clunky (because you have to pass through all states each time), we're going to replace useReducer with useImmerReducer.